Myuki/android-debloater.py/README.md

 ## List Files

-`list/` has some app list for some device.
+`lists/` has some app lists for specific device.

-Warning!
-It is a specific purpose list include some maybe necessary app like Google Search and Gmail.
+**Warning!** It is a specific purpose list include some maybe necessary app like Google Search and Gmail.
 You should check the app list before use it.

 ## Example

 ```
-./android-debloater.py -u 0 disable-clear com.google.android.gm com.google.android.syncadapters.calendar com.google.android.syncadapters.contacts
+./android-debloater.py -u 0 disable com.google.android.gm com.google.android.syncadapters.calendar com.google.android.syncadapters.contacts

-./android-debloater.py -u 0 -i ./list/lemonade.txt disable-clear
+./android-debloater.py -u 0,10 -i ./lists/lemonades.txt disable,clear
 ```